Can Birds Eat Peanut Butter

 Ready to Try It?

-Grab a jar of natural peanut butter, head outside to your best rough-barked tree, and put up your first patch today.
-Then grab your binoculars — your first visitor might show up before you even go back inside.
+Get some natural peanut butter and go outside to put up your first patch on your favorite rough-bark tree.
+Then grab some binoculars, a visitor might show up before you go back inside.

 Happy birding! 🐦